Artoodi/MySurvivor-Work-In-Progress/README.md

 # MySurvivor

-**MySurvivor** is a 2D top-down survival shooter demo game inspired by *Vampire Survivors*, developed entirely by myself using the **Godot Engine**.
+**MySurvivor** is a 2D top-down survival shooter demo game inspired by *Vampire Survivors*, developed using the **Godot Engine**.
 The game features pixel-art visuals, procedurally spawning enemies, automatic attacks, leveling mechanics, and scalable weapon systems.
 This project was created to enhance my understanding of gameplay architecture, game loop design, and engine-based development.

 ---